ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter18.md

 Lán WàngJī paid no heed to his demand.
 After raising Wèi WúXiàn's buttocks, he now used his fingers to probe the opening of the hole; then, he put two fingers inside and slightly spread the hole.

-Everything was all right, and, with this posture, while applying the ointment, it would not leak out, thought Lán WàngJī.
+Lán WàngJī thought, "With this posture, while applying the ointment, it won't leak out."

 Then, after taking some portion of the salve, he began gently to apply it on Wèi WúXiàn’s hole.

 “Agh...”
 Wèi WúXiàn moaned.
 He could not help it, especially after being bumped so vigorously.

-Lán WàngJī massaged the hole by making circular motions with his fingers, softly rubbing the inside, which still had his white fluid, and, moreover, it produced a clear sound as his fingers moved about the hole.
+Lán WàngJī massaged the hole by making circular motions with his fingers, softly rubbing the inside, which still had some white fluid.
+As a result, the movement of his fingers produced a clear sound coming from the hole.

 Becoming embarrassed by the erotic sound, Wèi WúXiàn began slightly to twist his hips so as to avoid Lán WàngJī’s touch.

-The more Lán WàngJī excelled in his way of making him feel good, the more embarrassing it became for Wèi WúXiàn.
+The more Lán WàngJī excelled in his way of making him feel good, the more embarrassed Wèi WúXiàn became.

 “Are you okay?” asked Lán WàngJī.